 I also know that there has been a lot of talk about whether we should accept ballots postmarked by election day, whether the cut-off should be election day for mail-in ballots and whether the cut-off should be the Tuesday after the election day, as this legislation foresees.
 There is something I want to put on the record about this point, because I think there is more than one way to solve this problem.
 I think the best way will be the one on which we can find as much agreement as possible.
 I beseech members in all parties to keep an open mind about this, because it is a very difficult circumstance.

 I do think that having a hard cut-off point for when ballots are accepted that corresponds to election day really does put us in a risky situation.
 Some people may have applied in good faith for a ballot and did not get it in a timely manner and did as much as they could to ensure that it would get to Elections Canada.

-This is recognizing, of course, that doing as much as they could will be different for different people.
+This is recognizing, of course, that “doing as much as they could” will be different for different people.
 It matters whether someone has their own vehicle and whether the person is able to drive or not.
 It matters whether or not they have someone in their support network who can get them to a designated drop box outside a returning office.
 It matters how easy it is for them to get to the local mailbox, which can vary depending on the weather.
 There are all sorts of things that come into play.
 It is not like a normal election.

-I want us to ensure that people who apply for a special ballot but do not get it in time, or who are not able to get it in the mail or the drop box in time for other reasons, are not deprived of their right to vote.
+I want us to ensure that people who apply for a special ballot but do not get it in time, or who for other reasons are not able to get it in the mail or the drop box in time are not deprived of their right to vote.
 This is because I think we have a double duty here both to public health and to democracy.